haeminjung12/CNN-for-droplet-sorting/README.md

    - `droplet_labels.mat` (MATLAB table for downstream scripts; includes image filename, bounding box, ignore flag, and label)

 ### Tweaking detection (dropletFindCircle)
-`droplet_labeler` calls `dropletFindCircle`, which searches for `.tif/.tiff` files in the folder, enhances contrast, and runs two imfindcircles passes (small and large radii).
+`dropletFindCircle` now operates on a single image at a time.
+The labeler walks through your `.tif/.tiff` files, calling `dropletFindCircle` for each image (or reusing cached detections) so you can start labeling immediately without waiting for the whole folder to finish.
 Edit the parameter block at the top of `dropletFindCircle.m` to retune radius bands, sensitivity, and suppression thresholds for your images.
 Pass a second argument (`true`) to display per-image detection overlays when you want to visually inspect the circles.

-`dropletFindCircle` saves the detections to `circlesResults.mat` in your image folder so you can reuse or inspect them between sessions.
-Launching `droplet_labeler` will reuse that file when present.
+Detections are cached incrementally to `circlesResults.mat` in your image folder after each image is processed.
+Relaunching `droplet_labeler` will reuse any cached detections and only rerun detection on uncached images.